dlion/domenicoluciani/_posts/2021-12-31-how-to-sync-your-obsidian-vault-on-android.md

 ---
-layout: post
-title: "How to sync your Obsidian vault on your Android"
+title: How to sync your Obsidian vault on your Android
-date: 2021-12-31 08:00:00
-categories: [Life]
+description: I recently moved from Notion to Obsidian and one big problem I've had to face was how to sync my desktop instance with my android mobile one without having a paid plan on…
+tags:
+- personal
 cover: "/assets/images/covers/obsidian_sync.png"
-lang: en
 ---

 I recently [moved from Notion to Obsidian](https://domenicoluciani.com/2021/12/17/why-did-i-switch-from-notion-to-obsidian.html) and one big problem I've had to face was how to sync my desktop instance with my android mobile one without having a paid plan on Obsidian.
 After some researches, I discovered how to do it smoothly...